-I received a question from Kimberly and she asked:
+I received a question from Kimberly in 2023 and she asked:

 “I have plaque buildup in my arteries.
 How can I “unclog” and clean my arteries, naturally?
 I heard this can’t be done unless I have surgery or take really harmful drugs.
 You always seem to know a natural way to heal the body, anything for this?”